 2) The face of Michael Nyqvist, who plays hero journalist Mikael Blomkvist, is one of those great weathered movie-star faces that are just great to look at.
 His reaction shots as he talks to suspects, cops, etc, are worth the price of the ticket.

 4) Or maybe she got confused trying to count up the number of guys in these films who are creepy sex slavers, creepy johns, creepy serial rapists, creepy woman-batterers, or creepy doctors, cops, and government officials who were nasty to Lisbeth sometime in the past 20 years.
 It’s very hard to keep up.
-Again, there were three or four times in this film where I said “Wait, THAT guy abuses women, too?
+There were three or four times in this film where I said “Wait, THAT guy abuses women, too?
 Along with those other seven guys earlier?”
 (I’m saying things aloud more in theaters these days.)

-Perhaps it’s just fitting payback for all the movies in world history where women were abused, or reduced to playing hookers-with-hearts-of-gold, etc, etc. Still, I can only manage so many villains in one film.
+Perhaps this is just fitting payback for all the movies in world history where women were abused, or reduced to playing hookers-with-hearts-of-gold, etc, etc. Still, I can only manage so many villains in one film.
 It’s a little like Murder On the Orient Express, where you find yourself saying “Jeez, so EVERYONE except Albert Finney was a murderer?”
 (Oop!
 Spoiler alert!)
 Maybe a better example is, it’s like Star Wars with five Darth Vaders.
 “Wait, THAT guy constructed a Death Star and choked his underlings mercilessly from across the room, too?”
 It can be hard to keep up.